Jill Kubit, Co-Founder & Director

-A special thank you to key advisors and advocates:
+A special thank you to key advisors and volunteers:

 Join our team, volunteer with us:

-We are committed to offering meaningful volunteer opportunities, in which individuals can utilize their professional skills and passion to help mitigate climate change.
-We are currently looking for talented people to join our team in the following roles:
+We are committed to offering meaningful volunteer and paid internship opportunities, in which individuals can utilize their professional skills and passion to help mitigate climate change.
+We are always looking for talented people to join our team.

 Digital Marketing Intern/Volunteer

-Help grow DearTomorrow’s digital presence and engagement through our key social media channels, including Instagram, Facebook and Twitter.
-This role will be responsible for working with our Head of Partnerships & Campaigns to coordinate and execute DearTomorrow’s social media strategy.
+Help grow DearTomorrow’s digital presence and engagement through Instagram.
+This role will be responsible for coordinating and execute DearTomorrow’s social media strategy.
 The volunteer will have the opportunity to develop skills and experience in social media, digital communications, and brand marketing.
-Responsibilities include:

 DearTomorrow works with a diverse group of individuals, organizations and networks, including artists, community organizers, NGOs, frontline and faith-based communities.
 This volunteer will work directly with community organizers and organizations to help them carry out DearTomorrow within their own communities.

-If you are interested in helping with DearTomorrow in a different way, please email Jill, pitching your idea.
+If you are interested in helping with DearTomorrow, please email Jill, pitching your idea.
 We are interested in working with you to develop a role that allows you to use your strengths and skills in support of DearTomorrow’s mission.